 Simply talking about real estate on social media may get a few eyes, but that’s all it will get.
 There is no reason the average homeowner will be moved or inspired to list with you by the occasional social media post that says “Call me for all your real estate needs.”

-A great example is a seasonal maintenance checklist for the homeowner or a list of easy plants that do well in your area to increase curb appeal.
+Some great examples are home staging tips, a seasonal maintenance checklist, or a list of easy plants to increase curb appeal.
 This will give them something helpful while also introducing them to your brand.
 Once you get them in your funnel, connect with them in as many ways as possible (without being spammy) and keep sending them truly valuable, relevant information.

 Have A High Standard Of Quality